VishrutRao/MSGalaxyTest/tools.md

 ## MSGalaxy

-> MThe following are detailed instructions/descriptions of each of the various tools and how to install and use them.
+> The following are detailed instructions/descriptions of each of the various tools and how to install and use them.
 {:.lead}